kgoedecke/plugin-directory/README.md

 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
 - [🍳Pan](https://github.com/arvinxx/pan), by arvinxx: 用平底锅才是王者
 - [🎨 Tieba Colorpool](https://github.com/YanShby/tb_colorpool_plugin), by Shen,Yan: This is read color pool name plugin only for tieba UE & RD
+- [🦁 A Lion](https://github.com/KevinGutowski/A-Lion), by Kevin Gutowski: Align your layers to a key layer.

 ## Sorted by last update (newest on top)

+- [🦁 A Lion](https://github.com/KevinGutowski/A-Lion), by Kevin Gutowski: Align your layers to a key layer.
 - [Frontify Plugin](https://github.com/Frontify/sketch), by Frontify: Connecting your brand and design worlds
 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
 - [Brandfolder](https://github.com/brandfolder/sketch-plugin-brandfolder), by brandfolder: Easily use your digital assets from Brandfolder right within your favorite platform for digital design!